Make a booking now Campus Online Login

 • Evaluate suitable interventions/approaches for failing readers.

-Alternative dyslexia qualifications tend to focus on teaching individuals (e.g. British Dyslexia Association (BDA) accredited Approved Teacher Status and Practising Certificates).
+Please note: Alternative dyslexia qualifications tend to focus on teaching individuals (e.g. those offered by our partner Dyslexia Action Training).
 In contrast, these modules are concerned with leadership and interventions across the system – at an individual, group, school, and school-cluster level.
 This qualification is designed for professionals who wish to lead in the area of dyslexia.
-As such, we have chosen not to seek BDA accreditation.

 • Language acquisition and its relationship with literacy acquisition.
 Typical and atypical development in relation to language acquisition/development, including overview of theories of language development.